AbhayaShankar/portfolio/blogPosts/introduction-to-websockets.md

 ## Chapters we will be covering in this blog

+1. What are widely used network protocols and how do they work ?
-1. Which protocol do websockets use and why is it important ?
+2. Which protocol do websockets use and why is it important ?
-2. What is the difference between websockets, HTTP Polling, HTTP Streaming, and SSE ?
+3. What is the difference between HTTP Polling, HTTP Streaming, SSE, and Web Sockets ?
-3. Why should we use websockets in the first place...
+4. Why should we use websockets in the first place...
-4. How exactly do websockets work?
+5. How exactly do websockets work?
-5. How to create websockets.
+6. How to create websockets.
-6. Real-time Examples where Web sockets are used.
+7. Real-time Examples where Web sockets are used.
-7. Scenarios where you should be using websockets and where not to.
+8. Scenarios where you should be using websockets and where not to.

 Before we start our topic on websockets, it's essential to know about the different protocols and why the need for web sockets came in the first place.